5 Ways to Prevent Revenue Leakage in the Oil and Gas Sector

 Downstream: At this point crude is refined and, once again, shipped for use as gasoline or diesel fuel, etc.

-The number of contracts is now almost uncountable—terminal companies, freights, sublet fleets, franchisees, facilities operators, regulators, security, marketing agencies, the list goes on.
+The number of contracts is now almost innumerable—terminal companies, freights, sublet fleets, franchisees, facilities operators, regulators, security, marketing agencies, the list goes on.

 When making sure production throughput is high and margins are met, timely and accurate information is critical.
 That includes keeping a timely and accurate account of contractual obligations.